 Surrogacy is allowed only in some countries in the world, or in certain states.
-The best known countries are Ukraine and Georgia, although in recent years in Mexico City, there is no prohibition to perform a process, being fully valid contracts between the parents of intention and the pregnant woman.
+The best known countries are Ukraine and Georgia, although in recent years in Mexico City, there is no prohibition to carry out a process, being totally valid contracts between the parents of intention and the pregnant woman.
 There are also options such as the Czech Republic and signing contracts with Ukrainian women, ideal for single men and couples with children.

 At Go4Baby we do not charge a fee for advice or a comprehensive follow-up of your case.
 Our commitment is that you can fulfill your dream of being parents.

 All payments related to the process are made in the country of destination, with the exception of payments related to filiation and adoption, which are legal procedures that, if they must be made, will be done in the parents’ country of origin.